UgnisSoftware/design-system-builder/README.md

 # <img height="64" src="https://cloud.githubusercontent.com/assets/5903616/20250447/5fe963c2-aa17-11e6-8648-bc1760fdaeb7.png" />Ugnis 0.0.26v

-Ugnis is a fully declarative way to write web applications, a replacement for React+Redux/Elm where instead of writing code you use a visual editor.

-WARNING: Ugnis is a proof of concept.
-We do not recommend relying on it before 1.0v.
+Ugnis is a visual component builder.

 Ugnis consist of three parts:
-  - your application as a JSON file.
+  - your component as a JSON file.
   - a runtime that interprets your JSON and mounts it on a provided html node.
   - Ugnis visual editor because you wouldn't want to write JSON by hand.

 # How to use it

-To create your first component use our online editor<link> or download the editor<link>
+To create your first component use our online editor TODO LINK or download the editor TODO LINK

 if you don't want to download a packaged desktop app, you can use a website version via npm:
 ```bash